 Ten years ago I struck out on the greatest adventure of my life.
-I moved site unseen clear across the world to found Iris Global’s presence in what is now South Sudan.
+I moved site unseen clear across the world to start a ministry base in what is now South Sudan.
 It was a war-torn patch of earth, with some of the most beautiful people I have ever met and had the privilege to share life with.

 I got to call their nation home for seven years.
 And over a hundred children still remain forever in my heart loved as my own.
 On Christmas day 2006, we flung wide the gates of a temporary rented compound with structures falling down from damage from the war.
 We fed over 1000 people Christmas dinner and welcomed our first 12 children to come to live with us.
 On a day that celebrated the birth of Jesus where there was no room for Him, we wanted to open wide our doors to all whom He brought us.

 In a few days, my family in Africa will celebrate 10 years of God’s provision and faithfulness.
 It seems like yesterday and forever ago at the same time.
 I was hoping to join them in person (and prayerfully still will as soon as I am strong enough and the timing is right), but I am there in heart and spirit and could not be prouder of how they have grown and love each other, as well as their whole community.
-They are beacons of God’s heart, an outpost for heaven and His Kingdom.
+They are beacons of God’s heart, an outpost for heaven in a very battle-weary land.

 My Christmas will never be the same because He’s allowed me to hold a nation in my heart.